sebam2k4/exam-platform-angularjs/readme.md

   npm run server
   ```
 6. This will start the http-server to allow you to preview the website.
-6. The project will now run on [localhost:8080](http://127.0.0.1:8080)
+7. The project will now run on [localhost:8080](http://127.0.0.1:8080)
-7. Make changes to the code and refresh the browser window to see your changes.
+8. Make changes to the code and refresh the browser window to see your changes.
-8. Happy days!
+9. Happy days!

+## Resolved Bugs
+1. The filterable list of exams on /exams page would create big horizontal gaps between the cards on certain browser widths due to overflowing content making some cards grow in size.
+This was fixed by ditching the MaterializeCSS grid and using flexbox for positioning the cards.

 ## Bugs

-* Slide-out side navigation doesn't close when clicked too far away from its container.
+* Slide-out side navigation doesn't close when clicked too far away from its container on medium and large screens.
+Works fine on mobile/small.
+This seems to be tied to how MaterializeCSS is set up.

 ## Notes (For myself):